Introduction

 Virginia

 Following a fatal crash involving a squatted truck, Virginia legislators moved quickly to outlaw this modification.
-The incident highlighted the real-world dangers associated with drastically altering a vehicle’s suspension.
+The incident highlighted the real-world dangers of drastically altering a vehicle’s suspension.

 South Carolina

-As of May 17, 2023, South Carolina joined its neighboring states in banning the Carolina Squat.
-This decision reflects a growing consensus among lawmakers about the risks posed by this modification.
+As of May 17, 2023, South Carolina joined its neighboring states in banning the Carolina Squat truck.
+It decision reflects a growing consensus among lawmakers about the risks posed by this modification.

 Safety Concerns Associated with the Carolina Squat